Birger Dahlerus: Dahlerus Mission

 On 27 August, Dahlerus flew to London and met Neville Chamberlain, Lord Halifax, Sir Horace Wilson and Sir Alexander Cadogan.
-He presented an offer, which included a proposal that Britain would agree to Germany offering to guarantee the borders of Poland, taking Danzig and a allowing referendum in the Polish corridor.
+He presented an offer, which included a proposal that Britain would agree to Germany offering to guarantee the borders of Poland, taking Danzig and allowing a referendum in the Polish corridor.
 The very modest proposal was nevertheless felt to be unacceptable, and the Poles would fight rather than agree to it.
 It was agreed that Dahlerus would return to Berlin and report with Hitler's reply.
 Dahlerus had become so significant, according to his own testimony, that he felt able to advise the British government that it should keep Ambassador Nevile Henderson in London until the next day so that he could better react to Hitler's response.

 On 29 August, at a meeting with the German Foreign Minister, Joachim von Ribbentrop, Henderson had been presented with a document containing 16 points that Germany demanded agreement by Poland.
 Henderson said that they were spoken too quickly for him to understand and that he was denied a written copy.
 On the following day, Dahlerus was given a copy of the 16 points by Göring and took them to Henderson, who dispatched him to Polish Ambassador Józef Lipski, who had never heard of Dahlerus.
 As one of the 16 points was that a Polish negotiator with full plenipotentiary powers should appear in Berlin before 1 September, the Polish government deemed the proposals unreasonable.

 On 31 August, Lipski was received by Ribbentrop.
 On being asked if he had come as a fully-empowered delegate, he stated that he was not and then was dismissed.
 An intercepted copy of the telegram to Lipski, defining his powers, was given by Göring to Dahlerus to take to Henderson.